wwlib/assembler-8-js/README.md

 ### Assembler 8 JS (Proof of Concept)

-Inspired by the Merlin 8 Assembler for the Apple II
+A Javascript 6502 assembly text editor inspired by the Merlin 8 Assembler for the Apple II

 This is an **incomplete** proof of concept demonstrating the use of Javascript and the browser's [contenteditable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) attibute to implement a simple in-browser assembly editor.